Discover some of Denmark's most famous cities by train

 This suggested itinerary has you discover the cities that lie beyond Copenhagen and combine them with a stay in the capital city.
 You will discover Odense, made famous for being the birthplace of Hans Christian Andersen, and Aarhus which is known to be the third most sustainable city in the world!

-Each location will be reached by train allowing you to witness the Danish countryside en route and travel in an environmental manner.
+Each location will be reached by train allowing you to witness the Danish countryside en route and travel environmentally.

 Arrive into Copenhagen

-Arrive into Copenhagen and take the rest of the day to explore the city and discover some of the gems it has to offer.
-Perhaps you want to do the touristy bit and see the Little Mermaid, dance in Mads Mikkelsen’s footsteps from Another Round, have a drink in Nyhavn with the locals, and then seek out some of the very best dining options.
+Arrive in Copenhagen and take the rest of the day to explore the city and discover some of the gems it has to offer.
+Perhaps you want to visit The Happiness Museum, dance in Mads Mikkelsen’s footsteps from Another Round, have a drink in Nyhavn with the locals, and then seek out some of the very best dining options – there is so much you can do and if you need any guidance just ask our experts.

 Visit Louisiana Art Museum